criewaldt/Ense-POST-API/README.md

 ####Download(target_url, destination)

->This is the method to download an Ense from Ense.nyc
+This is the method to download an Ense from Ense.nyc.

 >target_url = `str` The url of the Ense you want to download i.e. `"https://ense.nyc/ense/13533/2016_11_01T10_39_25.683Z"` - default=`None`